The Banished from the Hero’s Party Season 2 anime TV show is confirmed to be greenlit for production.

 The Banished from the Hero’s Party, I Decided to Live a Quiet Life in the Countryside Season 2 anime TV series will have Gideon “Red” Ragnason and “Wolf Girl” Rit trying to maintain their quiet life even as the outside world invades with the threat of war.
 But when will Shin no Nakama ja Nai to Yuusha no Party wo Oidasareta node, Henkyou de Slow Life suru Koto ni Shimashita Season 2 come out?

-The studio and main staff making Banished from the Hero’s Party Season 2 hasn’t been announced yet.
+The main staff is confirmed to be returning for making Banished from the Hero’s Party Season 2.

-The first season was helmed by director Makoto Hoshino (Damepri Anime Caravan, King’s Raid).
-Writer Megumi Shimizu (My Next Life as a Villainess) created the series composition.
-Artist Ruriko Watanabe (Damepri Anime Caravan) was the character designer.
-Composer Yukari Hashimoto (March Comes in Like a Lion) created the music.
+Artist Ruriko Watanabe (Damepri Anime Caravan) returns as the character designer.
+Composer Yukari Hashimoto (March Comes in Like a Lion) will create the music again.

 The Banished from the Hero’s Party Season 2 OP (opening) and ED (ending) theme song music hasn’t been announced yet.